ipython/ipython/docs/source/interactive/python-ipython-diff.rst

 similar to the one with the bang (``!``) syntax, but with more flexibility and power.
 Magic function start with a percent sign (``%``) or double percent (``%%``).

-A magic call with a sign percent will act only one line:
+A magic call with a sign percent will act only on one line:

 .. code-block:: ipython